SoldierDown/work_space/cs523@rutgers/Term Project/README.md

   Projection is to make the velocity field divergence-free, which means the smoke is incompressible.

 - Secondly, we design a GUI using QT.
 This GUI helps us interact with the smoke.
-We can add source to the domain simply using mouse, pause/restart the simulation and run the simulation frame by frame.
+We can add source to the domain by simply using mouse, pause/restart the simulation and run the simulation frame by frame.

 - View my [technical report](https://github.com/SoldierDown/CS523/blob/master/Term%20Project/Term_Project.pdf)